-We love a space-age tent, a bit of glamping canvas or an all-mod-cons campervan, but we also like simplicity too.
-Thanks to fat dragon on photobucket for this lovely guide to making shelters.
+We love a space-age tent, a bit of glamping canvas or an all-mod-cons campervan, but we like simplicity too.
+Thanks to fat dragon for this lovely guide to making shelters.
 We’ve found a good selection of tarps for your tarpaulin origami practice on Amazon, but you’ll find them in most camping and outdoor shops too.

 And here are a few tarps in real-life use!